t3n0/notes/python/cython.md

 ```
 cythonize -i -a fastmodule.pyx
 ```
-Now, our `fastmodule.c` can be imported and used from the python interpreter with `import fastmodule`.
-Done.
+Now our `fastmodule.c` can be imported and used from the python interpreter with `import fastmodule`.
+Done!

 Notes:
 - `-i` means inplace, i.e. the `.c` files are created in the same folder of the `.pyx` files;
 - `-a` means annotation, an html file containing info about the cython to C conversion is also created (this is very important to further optimize the code).
+- the speed up mostly comes from **declaring the types** of the variables inside the for loop.
+Cython uses the `cdef` keyword to do that;
-- the above code is not fully optimized.
+- also, the above code is not fully optimized.
 The `f(x)` funcntion has no declared type.
 Declaring the type of `f(x)` can further boost the speed up, see [here](https://cython.readthedocs.io/en/latest/src/quickstart/cythonize.html).

 ## 2. The `setup.py` file